Baek Nak-jun

-Baek Nak-jun (March 9, 1895 – January 13, 1985) was a South Korean politician, who was an acting president for a brief time during the Second Korean Republic.
-Baek was also known by his English name, "George Paik" and his nickname, "Yongjae".
+Baek Nak-jun (March 9, 1895 – January 13, 1985) was a South Korean politician, who was an acting president for a brief time during the Second Korean Republic, as well as the sole President of the House of Councilors.
+Baek was also known by his English name "George Paik" and his nickname "Yongjae".

 Early life and education

 Baek was born on March 9, 1895, and was the second son among six children.

-He attended Park College 1918–1922 receiving a Bachelor of Arts in History.
+He attended Park College (1918–1922) receiving a Bachelor of Arts in History.

-He then attended Princeton Theological Seminary 1922–1925 receiving a Bachelor of Theology.
+He then attended Princeton Theological Seminary (1922–1925) receiving a Bachelor of Theology.

-He attended Princeton University 1923–1925 receiving a Masters of Arts in History.
+He attended Princeton University (1923–1925) receiving a Masters of Arts in History.

-He attended Yale University 1925–1927 for a Doctorate in History.
+He attended Yale University (1925–1927) for a Doctorate in History.
+After his studies abroad, he taught theology at Choson Christian College in Seoul.

 In 1982 he received a Doctorate of Education from King Sejong University.

+In 1957, Baek became the first president of Yonsei University, having led its predecessor Yonhi University prior to that institution's merger with Severance Medical College.

 He has received several honorary degrees: